willfindlay/adaptivesec-F2020/journal/02-tierra-sept-17th.md

 - How does this relate to (adaptive) security?
     - "Changing the game" involves creating an environment in which it no longer pays dividends to be an attacker
     - Creating software that can evolve could help add diversity to the environment (reduces the impact of finding common exploits)
-    - a Tierran-like substrate might be conducive to creating evolvable programs
+    - A Tierran-like substrate might be conducive to creating evolvable programs
 - What remains to be seen: How viable would Tierran software be in the real world?
 I think not so much...
     - In production, we don't want our code to replicate itself and we don't want unexpected changes in our code to break behavior
     - We need something that can evolve *macroscopically* rather than at the per-instruction level